 Always Lightly Tread by E Cronje Wilmot (c.1950).
-Illustrated and edited by C T Astley Maberley.
-Accounts of hunting lion, buffalo, antelope, crocodile and hippo for trophies, the pot and tsetse fly control.
-Fishing too!
-There is a vivid account of the author being mauled by a lion.
+Illustrated and edited by C T Astley Maberley includes accounts of hunting lion, buffalo, antelope, crocodile and hippo for trophies, the pot and tsetse fly control.
+Fishing too There is a vivid account of the author being mauled by a lion.

 Okavango Adventure: Memoirs Of A Game Ranger by E Cronje Wilmot (1970) is the autobiography of a man who spent a lifetime in the wilds of Botswana.

-Memories Of A Game Ranger by Harry C Wolhuter (1948) is the autobiography of the first game ranger of Kruger National Park in South Africa who served from 1902 to 1946 and earned renown for his August 1903 killing of a lion with a knife in 1903.
+Memories Of A Game Ranger by Harry C Wolhuter (1948) is the autobiography of the first game ranger of Kruger National Park in South Africa who served from 1902 to 1946 and earned renown for his killing of a lion with a knife in 1903.
 The lion skin and Wolhuter’s knife are on display at Skukuza Camp in the Kruger.The book was illustrated by naturalist C T Astley Maberly.

 Richard Bowen Woosnam (1880 - 1915) was a British soldier, traveller and naturalist who became a Game Warden in the East Africa Protectorate, replacing J H Patterson in 1909 after his 'incident'.
 Prior to this Woosnam made several scientific expeditions seeking new animal species and had a species of mouse and rat named after him.
 He was killed in action at Gallipoli during WWI.